Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Boosted is maintained under [the Semantic Versioning guidelines](https://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, OUDS Web is maintained under [the Semantic Versioning guidelines](https://semver.org/).
 Sometimes we screw up, but we adhere to those rules whenever possible.

-See [the Releases section of our GitHub project](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/releases) for changelogs for each release version of Boosted.
+See [the Releases section of our GitHub project](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/releases) for changelogs for each release version of OUDS Web.

-Our default branch is for development of our Boosted 5 release.
-Head to the [`v4-dev` branch](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/tree/v4-dev) to view the readme, documentation, and source code for Boosted 4.
+Our default branch is for development of our OUDS Web release.

 ## Creators